fabic/StandingBear/README.md

 # StandingBear : Apache2 standalone setup

-Essentially based on Debian 6.0.6 Apache2 configuration layout (from /etc/apache2/), slightlty modified with a Gentoo spirit in places.
+Essentially based on Debian 6.0.6 Apache2 configuration layout (from /etc/apache2/), slightly modified with a Gentoo spirit in places.

 # TODO: